Bolithaugh History, Family Crest & Coats of Arms

-Cornwall.
+The roots of the distinguished name Bolithaugh lie in the southwestern county of Cornwall.
 It is a local name, meaning "of Bolitho," a place in Cornwall.
 The first part of the name is derived from the Old Cornish "bod" or "bos," meaning "dwelling place"; the second part is thought to be derived from an unknown personal name.
-CITATION[CLOSE]

 Early Origins of the Bolithaugh family

 The surname Bolithaugh was first found in Cornwall at Bolitho, a small village almost at the tip of the peninsula.
 "The well-known Cornish family of Bolitho of Penzance has long been represented in West Cornwall."
 Early records of the name are scarce as the name was first mentioned in documents from Penryn in 1524.